-In connection with the 2024 Notes offering and reopening of the 2024 Notes, we entered into interest rate swaps to continue to align the interest rates of our liabilities with our investment portfolio, which consists of predominately floating rate loans.
+In connection with the 2024 Notes offering and reopening of the 2024 Notes, we entered into interest rate swaps to align the interest rates of our liabilities with our investment portfolio, which consists of predominately floating rate loans.
+The notional amount of the two interest rates swaps is \$300.0 million and \$50.0 million, respectively, each of which matures on November 1, 2024, matching the maturity date of the 2024 Notes.
 As a result of the swaps, our effective interest rate on the 2024 Notes is three-month LIBOR plus 2.28% (on a weighted average basis).

 During the year ended December 31, 2020, we repurchased on the open market and extinguished \$2.5 million in aggregate principal amount of the 2024 Notes for \$2.4 million.
 These repurchases resulted in a gain on extinguishment of debt of less than \$0.1 million.
 This gain is included in the extinguishment of debt in the accompanying consolidated statements of operations.
-In connection with the repurchase of the 2024 Notes, we entered into a floating-to-fixed interest rate swap with a notional amount equal to the amount of 2024 Notes repurchased, which has the effect of reducing the notional exposure of the fixed-to-floating interest rate swaps, which were entered into in connection with the issuance of the 2024 Notes, to match the current principal amount of the 2024 Notes outstanding.
+In connection with the repurchase of the 2024 Notes, we entered into a floating-to-fixed interest rate swap with a notional amount equal to the amount of 2024 Notes repurchased, which had the effect of reducing the notional exposure of the fixed-to-floating interest rate swaps, which were entered into in connection with the issuance of the 2024 Notes, to match the remaining principal amount of the 2024 Notes outstanding.
 As a result of the swap, our effective interest rate on the outstanding 2024 Notes is three-month LIBOR plus 2.28% (on a weighted average basis).

 On February 3, 2021, we issued \$300.0 million aggregate principal amount of unsecured notes that mature on August 1, 2026 (the "2026 Notes").
 The principal amount of the 2026 Notes is payable at maturity.
 The 2026 Notes bear interest at a rate of 2.50% per year, payable semi-annually commencing on August 1, 2021, and may be redeemed in whole or in part at our option at any time at par plus a "make whole" premium.
-Total proceeds from the issuance of the 2026 Notes, net of underwriting discounts and estimated offering costs, were \$294.1 million.
+Total proceeds from the issuance of the 2026 Notes, net of underwriting discounts, offering costs and original issue discount, were \$293.7 million.
 We used the net proceeds of the 2026 Notes to repay outstanding indebtedness under the Revolving Credit Facility.

-In connection with the issuance of the 2026 Notes, we entered into an interest rate swap to continue to align the interest rates of our liabilities with our investment portfolio, which consists of predominantly floating rate loans.
+In connection with the issuance of the 2026 Notes, we entered into an interest rate swap to align the interest rates of our liabilities with our investment portfolio, which consists of predominately floating rate loans.
+The notional amount of the interest rate swap is \$300.0 million, which matures on August 1, 2026, matching the maturity date of the 2026 Notes.
 As a result of the swap, our effective interest rate on the 2026 Notes is three-month LIBOR plus 1.91%.